For my final project I presented a bus application whose aim was to help choosing the bus as a travel option a little easier for potential travelers.

 Sketching

-I sketched solutions for a home screen where the users can quickly access information as to when and where their bus goes.
+I sketched solutions for a home screen where the users can quickly access information as to when and where their bus goes, trying to remove as much uncertainty (as identified above) as I could in the most straight-forward way possible.

 Low-fidelity prototype